orgua/bq_characteristics/eval_kit_behavior_var2/README.md

 The storage capacitor influences the behavior of the BQ-IC.
 Lower capacitance means higher switching rates and lower on-durations.
-Looking at the charge- and discharge-plot shows a quicker transition which implies the capacitance is lower than the nominal 100 uF.
+Looking at the charge- and discharge-plot a quicker transition is shown which implies the capacitance is lower than the nominal 100 uF.

 ![cap](./plot_capacitor.png)